forwvss/bluesky_stock_analyzer/README.md

 - Bluesky API
 - NLTK, TextBlob, and VADER for sentiment analysis
 - Flask web framework
 - Plotly and Matplotlib for data visualization
+- Pytest for testing